brevzin/cpp_proposals/packs/generalized-packs.md

 In dependent contexts, anything that is not a pack must be explicitly identified as a pack in order to be treated as one.
-Similar to how we need the `typename` and `template` keyword in many places to identify that such and such an expression is a type or a template, the `pack` context-sensitive keyword (or whatever spelling) will identify the expression that precedes it as a pack.
+Similar to how we need the `typename` and `template` keyword in many places to identify that such and such an expression is a type or a template, a preceding `...` (or whatever alternate spelling) will identify the expression that follows it as a pack.
 If that entity is _not_ a pack, then the indexing or unpacking expression is ill-formed.

+# Acknowledgments

+This paper would not exist without many thorough conversations with Agustín Bergé, Matt Calabrese, and Richard Smith.
+Thank you.

 ---
 references: